On Comparing Fair Classifiers under Data Bias: Stability of Fair Classifiers: Under-Representation and Label Bias

-We can also look at the combined effect of $\beta_{pos}$ and $\beta_{neg}$ in Figures \ref{fig:under_rep_label_bias_synthetic}(b) and \ref{fig:under_rep_label_bias_adult}(b) with the help of heatmaps.
+We can also look at the combined effect of $\beta_{pos}$ and $\beta_{neg}$ in Figure \ref{fig:under_rep_label_bias_compas}(b) with the help of heatmaps.
 Each cell in the heatmap denotes a possible $\beta_{pos}, \beta_{neg}$ setting, thus covering all the $100$ possible settings.
 Darker color values in cells denote lower error rates and unfairness.
 For this analysis, to examine stability with heatmaps, we look for uniformity of colors in the entire grid, which means that the error rate and unfairness values do not change with different $\beta_{pos}, \beta_{neg}$ values.

-Figures \ref{fig:under_rep_label_bias_synthetic}(b) and \ref{fig:under_rep_label_bias_adult}(b) again confirm the stability of `rew', `jiang\_nachum' and `exp\_grad' fair classifiers even when they are trained on datasets with combined $\beta_{pos}$ and $\beta_{neg}$ biases.
-However, `jiang\_nachum' and `exp\_grad' emerge as stable and better classifiers in terms of their unfairness values than the `rew' classifier, because they have darker uniform colors across their entire error rate and unfairness grid.
-The `eq' classifier also remains stable for unfairness, except on the Credit dataset (\ref{fig:under_rep_label_bias_credit} in Appendix \ref{appendix_stability}).
-Similar observations hold for the Bank Marketing, Credit, and the Compas dataset in Figures \ref{fig:under_rep_label_bias_bank}(b), \ref{fig:under_rep_label_bias_credit}(b), and \ref{fig:under_rep_label_bias_compas}(b) in Appendix \ref{appendix_stability} respectively.
+Figure \ref{fig:under_rep_label_bias_compas}(b) again confirm the stability of `rew', `jiang\_nachum' and `exp\_grad' fair classifiers even when they are trained on datasets with combined $\beta_{pos}$ and $\beta_{neg}$ biases.
+However, `jiang\_nachum' and `exp\_grad' emerge as stable and better classifiers in terms of their unfairness values than the `rew' classifier because they have darker uniform colors across their entire error rate and unfairness grid.
+The `eq' classifier also remains stable for unfairness, except on the Credit dataset (shown in Appendix \ref{appndx:stability_others}).
+Amongst the classifiers optimized for Equalized Odds (`jiang\_nachum', `exp\_grad', `eq' and `cal\_eq'), `jiang\_nachum' and `exp\_grad' emerge out to be most stable ones in terms of error rate and unfairness.